 Lemongrass oil can also be used in water-based products to inhibit the growth of microbial elements.

 I am currently testing this out with a hair gel I’m formulating.
-Once it’s ready, I will upload the information on the website.
+Once it’s ready, I will upload the information to the website.

 3. Clarifies Oily Scalp